lerer-veracode/Veracode-manual-for-GitHub/README.md

 </details>

 ### Splitting into Jobs - Adding Checks
-Another scenario is for example if we want to have parallel different scan processes which we want to get separate statuses - for example SCA and Static.
+Another scenario is for example if we want to have parallel different scan processes to achieve:
+- Parallel processing - faster overall flaw time
+- Or, separate statuses - for example SCA and Static.

+> :bulb: Every __job__ in a workflow will report back its own status as a __```check```__.

 We can either create separate workflows or we can create a single flow with separate to Jobs.

-The point is - every __job__ in a workflow will report a status as __check__ back.

 <details>
 <summary>Example for flaw output with multiple jobs</summary>